 A Deduction for Your Home Office

 If you are a small business owner who uses part of your home only for business, then you may qualify for a deduction.

 There are a few different factors that affect how much the deductible is, including the percentage of the property used for your small business.

 The home expenses you can list for this include things like real estate taxes, utility bills, office repairs and maintenance, rent, homeowners insurance premiums, and homeowner association fees.

 To qualify for this, be sure to keep a thorough record of your receipts for these expenses throughout the year.
-It’s not a guarantee that you’ll be audited for claiming this deduction, but it can make that riskier.
-Be sure you keep good records and file things correctly and never file a tax credit for buying house supplies or other expenses used in both your house and your office without drawing a clear line on what is for your business and what is for the rest of your home.
+Not only should you keep good records, but be sure you never file a tax credit for buying house supplies or other expenses used in both your house and your office without drawing a clear line on what is for your business and what is for the rest of your home.